Josiah Willard Gibbs Sr.: Involvement in the Amistad case

 Gibbs was an active abolitionist and he played an important role in the Amistad trials of 1839–40.
-By visiting the African passengers in jail and showing them piles of pennies, he was able to learn to count to ten in the language spoken by most of them, which turned out to be Mende.
-Gibbs then strolled around the harbors in New Haven and New York City, counting out loud from one to ten in the words he had learned from the Africans.
-In this way he eventually met two British sailors, James Covey and Charles Pratt, who recognized the words and could serve as interpreters.
+By visiting the African passengers in jail and showing them piles of pennies, he was able to learn to count to ten in the language spoken by most of them, which was determined to be Mende.
+Gibbs then strolled around the harbors in New Haven and New York City, counting aloud from one to ten in the words he had learned from the Africans.
+In this way he eventually met two British sailors, James Covey (a former slave) and Charles Pratt, who recognized the words and could serve as interpreters.
 The sailors also taught some Mende to Gibbs and to fellow Yale professor George E. Day, enabling them to converse with at least 20 of the captives.

-Gibbs and Day testified as expert witnesses during the trial, establishing that the claim by the owners of the Amistad ship that the black passengers were slaves born in Cuba was patently false.
+Gibbs and Day testified as expert witnesses during the trial, establishing that the claim by the owners of the Amistad ship that the black passengers were slaves born in Cuba was false.
 Covey served as an interpreter for the Africans, allowing them to tell their story in court and to defend themselves from the charges of mutiny and murder.
 Gibbs later compiled and published vocabularies on Mende and other West African languages.

 Personal life

-Gibbs married Mary Anna Van Cleve in September 1830 and was the father of four daughters, and one son, the renowned scientist Josiah Willard Gibbs, Jr. Both father and son died in New Haven and are buried in Grove Street Cemetery there.
+Gibbs married Mary Anna Van Cleve in September 1830 and was the father of four daughters, and one son, scientist Josiah Willard Gibbs, Jr. Both father and son died in New Haven and are buried in Grove Street Cemetery there.
 Although their official given names were the same, the father was generally known as Josiah Gibbs and the son as Willard Gibbs.

 Josiah Gibbs's son-in-law, Addison Van Name, served as the librarian of Yale University from 1865 until 1904.

 In popular culture

-Gibbs was portrayed by Austin Pendleton in the 1997 film Amistad, directed by Steven Spielberg.
+Gibbs was portrayed by Austin Pendleton in the 1997 movie Amistad, directed by Steven Spielberg.